LouisDesdoigts/amigo/README.md

 To see example usage of the pipeline, see the [amigo_notebooks](https://github.com/LouisDesdoigts/amigo_notebooks) repo.
 It is currently private, so just message me for access.

+Note for model initialisation (not in the package presently, but done in th notebooks) you will need to clone and install [xara](https://github.com/fmartinache/xara) locally.

 And never forget, AMI go brrrrrrrr